Your headphones and earbuds are dirty messes — here's how to clean them!

 This soap is made with essential oils, aloe vera, and olive oil — resulting in a thorough clean that's easy on your skin (and headphones).

-Brawny makes some of the strongest paper towels in the business, with this pack of 16 large rolls being equivalent to 32 regular rolls.
+Brawny makes some of the strongest paper towels in the business.
+This pack of 12 large rolls is highly absorbent, durable, and efficient as you can tear it into four neat squares.

-AmazonBasics Microfiber Cleaning Cloth (From $14 at Amazon)
+AmazonBasics Microfiber Cleaning Cloth ($14 at Amazon)

 Whether you get the sensible 24-pack or the overkill 144-pack, these microfiber cleaning cloths are non-abrasive and easy on all types of surfaces.